Abbey of Fontenay: Buildings

 In all of the original buildings, neither the exteriors nor interiors are decorated.
-Although Bernard of Clairvaux did not attempt to reject art or beauty, he was cautious of “those manifestations of beauty which lead the eyes of the mind away from the imago Dei to the imagines mundi (images of the world)”.
+Although Bernard of Clairvaux did not attempt to reject art or beauty, he was cautious of "those manifestations of beauty which lead the eyes of the mind away from the imago Dei (image of God) to the imagines mundi (images of the world)."
 Although there are no flowers in the capitals, no decorative motifs and no images anywhere, the abbey is still an outstanding artwork.

 The church and the cloister, the centre of life for monks, were built in logically distributed spaces.
 In anticipation of the monastery's future expansion, instead of creating an enclosed structure, the church and the cloister were created parallel or perpendicular to each other with open ends.
 In this way, during expansion the existing cloister and church would not be influenced.

 There is no bell tower in the abbey, because Bernard of Clairvaux felt this would take away from the austerity.
 As an alternative, small bells were attached into the wall beside the church door to call lay brothers to gather together.

 In the interior of the church, massive cruciform piers sustain high, large barrel vaults consisting of pointed arches and transverse pointed arches.
 Diaphragm pointed arches are also evident.
 The abundant use of pointed arches was chosen because “the pointed arch channels the weight onto the bearing piers or columns at a steep angle,” and will support a tall building for thousands of years.